U.S. probe into Chinese client deals fresh challenge to Deloitte

 Since the firm said on July 17 it was being investigated, around $1.6 billion has been wiped off New Oriental shares.

-A day later, Muddy Waters said New Oriental had lied about its network of schools and learning centres being company-owned, alleging the numbers had been inflated.
+A day later, Muddy Waters said New Oriental had lied about its network of schools and learning centers being company-owned, alleging the numbers had been inflated.

 Muddy Waters says it has seen contracts indicating New Oriental operates some of its outlets via franchises.